Phil Foster Park

 After hours parking

-Boat trailer and tow vehicle parking is permitted overnight (24-hour period only).
-Boaters requiring more extended stay periods must utilize alternate parking location.
+Boat ramp operating hours: 24 hour ramp access and parking available, multiday boat trailer and tow vehicle parking permitted (up to 7 days only).
+Boaters requiring more extended stay periods must utilize alternate parking location

 Once the facility reaches capacity, enforcement staff will temporarily close access to the park and direct prospective patrons to other locations.
 For safety reasons, vehicles will not be permitted to queue up at the park entrance to wait for the facility to reopen.
 When enough vehicles vacate the site, enforcement staff will reopen access.

 NOTE:When the parking area reaches capacity, the Concessionaire will continue to be permitted to run their shuttle service in/out of the park.

 Domesticated animals are permitted in designated areas but must be restrained at all times at a distance not greater than six (6) feet from their handler.
 Handlers are required to clean up and properly dispose of any waste produced by their animals.